 - Arrange the leaves on the dehydrator tray, single layer with some space in between.

 - Arrange the trays in the dehydrator so that there will be good air circulation between the trays and between the leaves.

 - Set the dehydrator on the lowest setting.
-Suggested temperature is between 95 degrees Fahrenheit and 115 degrees Fahrenheit.
-It will usually take around 4 hours, depending on the number of leaves to dry and humidity.
+The suggested temperature is between 95 degrees Fahrenheit and 115 degrees Fahrenheit.
+It will usually take around 4 hours, depending on the number of leaves to dry and the humidity.

 How To Store Dried Oregano

 No matter what method was used in drying oregano, it has to be stored properly.
 Check whether the leaves are totally dry, without any drop of moisture in them.
 Moisture will cause the dried leaves to have mildew and fungus.